Risk Management

 5. Risks related to order awards and contracts

-6. Risk of leakage of confidential information and the like
+6. Risk of leakage of confidential information and cybersecurity risk

 Recommended content